|Name||Russian Lady 0 0 0 0 0|

 Note that the zeroes at the end are always spaced.

-S06s follows the same transmission format as the Russian GRU station S06, possibly it runs on equipment donated by that agency.
+S06s follows the same transmission format as the Russian station S06.
 However, its operation habits are radically different from S06.

 S06s has a specific protocol for its messages.
 It sends the same message for the first two weeks of the month, then changes to another one for the next two weeks.
 On the fifth week, only null messages are ever sent, though repeats of messages from the previous weeks have been noted, presumably as a mistake.
 The messages itself are believed to be composed out of instructions from a code book, as the same groups and strings are seen very frequently in messages spanning several years, sometimes even with only one digit changed.
 In valid messages, the first digits of each transmission before the message (the ID, the 3-figure group, the amount of groups) are always unique.
 In valid messages, the 3-figure group only starts with either 2, 4, 5, 8 or 9.
 Most of the messages are 5 to 9 groups long, rarely 10 and even more.